Do Injections Give You The Needle?

 • Don’t reuse needles and lancets: dull equipment will cause you even more pain.

-• Since alcohol dries out the skin, making it more sensitive, opt for warm water and soap to clean the injection site.
+• Since alcohol dries out the skin, making it more sensitive, opt for warm water and clean the injection site with soap.

 • Vary the fingers you use.
 Pick a pattern to ensure you’re not using the same site over and over again.
 And, if a finger is sore, don’t use it again until it heals.
 (The advantage of insulin pumps is that you can change the injection site every two-to-three days only.)